boyter/boyter.org/content/posts/abusing-aws-to-make-a-search-engine.md

 That should be enough for a proof of concept.
 In fact looking at the free tier limits of AWS...

 > AWS Lambda 1,000,000 free requests per month for AWS Lambda
 >
 > AWS Lambda 400,000 seconds of compute time per month for AWS Lambda

 It will probably slide under the AWS Lambda Free tier as well for running even if we try many thousands of searches a month.
 If not, perhaps AWS will reach out and offer me some credits for being such a good sport, so I can iterate on the idea and build it out further.

 Hey AWS, im doing something crazy!
 You know my number.
 So call me maybe?

-Incidentally searching around for prior art I found this blog post https://www.morling.dev/blog/how-i-built-a-serverless-search-for-my-blog/ about building something similar using lucene, but without storing the content and only on a single lambda.
+Incidentally searching around for prior art I found this blog post <https://www.morling.dev/blog/how-i-built-a-serverless-search-for-my-blog/> about building something similar using lucene, but without storing the content and only on a single lambda.

 As for why AWS?
 No real reason other than I am most familiar with their platform.
 This should work on Google or Azure, although its debatable if you should build a search engine on a platform that is run by a company that has its own.
 As for language choice, I went with Go.
 The reasons being I am familiar with it, its reasonably fast, but most importantly it compiles quickly, which is important when you are getting the compiler to do more work, and should speed up the index update time.

-## Proving the theory...
+## Proving the theory

 The first thing to do was see if this was even possible.

 So the first thing I considered was putting content directly into lambda's, and then brute force searching across that content.
 Considering our guess of storing ~100,000 items in a lambda, a modern CPU brute force string searching in memory should return in a few hundred milliseconds.
 Modern CPU's are very fast.

 So I tried it.
 I created a Go file with 100,000 strings in a slice, and then wrote a simple loop to run over that performing a search.
-I used a library I had written about a year ago https://github.com/boyter/go-string to do this which provides faster case insensitive search for string literals than regex.
+I used a library I had written about a year ago <https://github.com/boyter/go-string> to do this which provides faster case insensitive search for string literals than regex.

 Alas I underestimated how weak the CPU allotted to a lambda is, and searches took several seconds.
 Even increasing the RAM to improve the CPU allotment didn't really help.
 My fallback plan was to embed an index into the lambda, allowing for a quick scan over that index before looking at the content directly.